 - Apply different theoretical perspectives to analyse the impact of new media in different spheres of everyday life and society.

-- Critically assess the utility of theoretical concepts for understanding the impact of new media in areas such as government, industry and civil society.
+- Critically assess the utility of theoretical concepts for understanding the impact of new media in areas such as government, law enforcement, industry and civil society.

 Castells, M. (2000).
 The rise of the network society.
 Oxford; Malden, MA: Blackwell Publishers.

 Coleman, G. (2014).
 Hacker, Hoaxer, Whistleblower, Spy: The Many Faces of Anonymous.
 London: Verso.

 Livingstone, S. & Sefton-Green, J. (2016) The Class: Living and Learning in the Digital Age.
 New York: New York University Press

 Maurer, B. (2015) How Would You Like to Pay?: How Technology Is Changing the Future of Money.
 Durham: Duke University Press.

 Miller et al., (2016) How the world changed social media.
 London: UCL Press.

 Boellstorff, T. (2008).
 Coming of age in Second Life: an anthropologist explores the virtually human.
 Princeton: Princeton University Press.